LIMITED TIME: 10% OFF ENTERPRISE — 30 DAYS FREE TRIAL. Claim offer →

 • Hosting and domain setup

-👥 Team & Roles
+Team and Roles

-Even if you’re starting solo, outline the key roles and future hires.
+Even if you're starting solo, outline the key roles and future hires.
+Examples:

 • Founder/CEO